 - Re-sellers or in-country managers who have a good grasp of your industry as well as your own product, and can advice on certain aspects of the translation.

-- Third-party independent reviews done by your own translation agency (using a separate team of reviewers).
+- Third-party independent reviews are done by your own translation agency (using a separate team of reviewers).

-During review, if this is done early on in the project, third party reviewers can:
+During the review, if this is done early on in the project, third-party reviewers can:

 - Catch problems (mistranslated terms or expressions).